AnnemetteBP/logit-diff-lens/docs/README_comparison_artifacts.md

 ## Overview

 Comparison artifacts are the main way `LogitDiff` turns two saved runs into a user-facing analysis result.
-They make it easy to compare systems, readouts, or settings and then visualize where they diverge.
+They make it easy to compare systems, readouts, or settings and then visualize where they diverge in prompt-lens or prompt-side analysis, while the same comparison ideas also extend to generation-lens studies.

 ## Wrappers and normalization